-At the Jardine Academy for children with developmental disabilities, 88 students, most with cerebral palsy, receive loving attention from a large staff that includes teachers, therapists, nurses, administrators and others.
+At the Jardine Academy for children with developmental disabilities, 88 students, most with cerebral palsy, receive loving attention from a large staff that includes teachers, therapists, nurses, administrators, yoga instructors and others.

 The K-12 school, operated by the Cerebral Palsy League in Cranford, provides elementary and secondary education for children and young adults, ages 3-21, with multiple disabilities.
-The curriculum focuses on self-care, health and fitness, interpersonal skills, mobility and functional academics.
+Many of which make use of electric wheelchairs that helps with their movement.
+The curriculum focuses on self-care, health and fitness, interpersonal skills, mobility, and functional academics.

 “This is something everyone has to deal with in the work environment,” says school Principal Cynthia Isaksen.
 “When you’ve got that many people working together, you’re bound to have miscommunication.”